GreenFlag31/modal-library/projects/ngx-modal-ease/README.md

 Any type of data can be provided between components.
 Create the corresponding property (here, `type`) in your component (here, `ModalContentComponent`) and the property will be assigned with the provided value.

 In your `ModalContentComponent`:
 To pass information from the `ModalContentComponent` to your current component, inject the `ModalService` through regular dependency injection and call the `close(data)` method from the service with any data you wish to send back to your component.
-This method returns an RxJs subject, so subscribe to it as shown in the above example.
+This method returns an RxJs subject (_a promise for V18 compatible version_), so subscribe to it as shown in the above example.
 It is not necessary to unsubscribe from the subscription since it will automatically `complete()` in the service.

 ```javascript
   // Inside ModalContentComponent